shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Would you like to draw a card?”
 Gra held the deck out to him.

 “Sure, I could use some good luck today.”
 Jodi picked up a card.
 His pinkie finger fell off.
-“Is that supposed to happen.”
+“Is that supposed to happen?”

 “It’s normal.”
 Reesu assured.
 “I pinkie promise!”